 doesn't agree, you have to loosen the clamp on the Crystal Oscillator

 When the R-390A is rebuilt and basically operational but before alignment, you'll have to check the output level of the Crystal Oscillator.
-With the receiver in the Stand By position, check test point E-210 for voltage.
+With the receiver in the Stand By position, check test point E-210 for voltage (the voltage won't be present unless the receiver's Function switch is set to Stand By.)
 The DC voltage should be between -3.5vdc and about -8.0vdc.
 Start at 8mc by selecting the 08.000 range and adjust the marked trimmer for maximum indication on the voltmeter (use a VTVM.)
 Work up in succession from 8mc up to 31mc.
 The voltage should be indicated on the detent of each band selected.
 The bands lower than 8mc operate on triple conversion and use harmonics of the crystals that were already adjusted on the higher frequencies that are double conversion.
 Crystal trimmer adjustment isn't necessary on the lower frequencies.
 When complete, check that there is voltage indicated on all MC selected.
 This completes pre-testing of the Crystal Oscillator.

 |Slug Problem on a 1951 Collins R-390 Receiver - I recently noticed that my R-390 receiver didn't seem to have the sensitivity that it used to have.
 I had the RF Gain at max with the Local Gain up pretty high and the Carrier Level meter still wasn't moving very much.
 After participating in a couple of nets, I decided that something was going bad or had gone wrong.
 It had been a couple of years since I checked all of the tubes, so that was the first task.
 I turned up three marginal tubes - not bad, just going bad - gassy or on the weak side.
 I didn't expect this to solve the low gain issue but the receiver was due for the tube check out and the testing would eliminate a bad tube as the source of any other problems.
 After the tube testing was finished a closer check of performance provided the vital clue.
 By operating the R-390 with the antenna disconnected and using the Calibrator as the signal source I changed tuning ranges up and down the bands.
 I noticed that from 500kc up to 2.0mc the receiver had normal sensitivity and the bands from 4.0mc on up also had normal sensitivity.
 The vital clue was that only the 2mc to 4mc coverage was affected.
 This meant that the problem was in RF section and specifically in the slug rack/RF transformers that tuned the 2mc-4mc range.
 A quick look and the problem was apparent.
 The slug for the Antenna stage had come off of the slug adjusting screw and was all the way down the Antenna transformer coil barrel.
 It's an easy fix only requiring that the 2-4mc slug rack be lifted up to pull all of the slugs out of their RF transformers.
 I left the rack springs connected and only pulled the rack up as high as necessary to have the slugs clear the slug barrels.
 I then removed the loose slug out of the Antenna transformer and removed the adjusting screw out of the rack.
 Using a soldering iron, I heated the adjusting screw up and melted a small amount of solder into the hole and then inserted the slug's flexible carrier wire into the hole.
 After the solder had set up, I tested to make sure the flexible carrier wire was in the hole securely.
 I then rethreaded the adjusting screw back into the rack and then guided all of the slugs back into their respective barrels as I lowered the slug rack back into position.
 I performed a "quickie" alignment on the Antenna stage and that completed the repair.
 I'm relating this little problem because it shows that even in an excellent condition rebuilt receiver minor little problems will come up from time to time.
 Familiarity with the receiver's design made the problem easy to locate and repair.|